-As an example of this setup flexibility, a level channel can be configured to have an alarm condition when the level is outside a normal operating band.
+As an example of this setup flexibility, a level channel can be configured to have an alarm condition when the level is outside a normal operating band, or in a dual level configuration, each channel can have a low level alarm.
 The relay actions can be set to act identically, or configured for other conditions, per the user-defined application.